estein9825/smart_edge_code_challenge/README.md

 **Note**: the test suite will take care of building the Docker image, creating the container, and cleaning up the image and container after.
 No manual cleanup should be required.

 ## Regarding CI Integration
-For ease of straight rspec testing, I have exposed an environment variable in my rspec file to allow commandline testing.
+For ease of straight rspec testing, I have exposed an environment variable in my rspec file to allow command-line testing.
 If I was going to use this inside a CI system like chef, I would instead leverage attribute files or environment variables.

 Rspec could then be called via `chef rspec spec/unit/signed_identifier_spec.rb`

-Also, note, that my solution demonstrate how one could use a Docker container to both build and test the solution.
+Also, note, that my solution demonstrates how one could use a Docker container to both build and test the solution.
 However, a real-world scenario would be incorporating the ruby solution/tests as custom resources inside another cookbook/recipe.
 It would most likely not be an isolated component.